jeremydaly/lambda-api/README.md

 }
 ```

-Even though both modules create a `/product` route, Lambda API will add the `prefix` to them creating two unique routes.
+Even though both modules create a `/product` route, Lambda API will add the `prefix` to them, creating two unique routes.
 Your users can now access:
 - `/v1/product`
 - `/v2/product`